 On the User Provisioning page, select Synchronize my users and passwords one time.

-At this point you are prompted to download and install the Azure AD Connect wizard to synchronize your users from on-premises to Microsoft 365 or Office 365.
+At this point you're prompted to download and install the Microsoft Entra Connect wizard to synchronize your users from on-premises to Microsoft 365 or Office 365.

-Once Azure AD Connect has downloaded, run it and choose the default options for Express settings.
+Once Microsoft Entra Connect has downloaded, run it and choose the default options for Express settings.

-After synchronization is completed, you will be taken to the Data migration page where you can see all of your users that were synchronized to Microsoft 365 or Office 365.
+After synchronization is completed, you'll be taken to the Data migration page where you can see all of your users that were synchronized to Microsoft 365 or Office 365.

 After the one-time synchronization is done, directory synchronization is turned off for your Microsoft 365 or Office 365 organization.

-Step 4: Give Microsoft 365 or Office 365 licences to your users
+Step 4: Give Microsoft 365 or Office 365 licenses to your users

-After Azure AD connect synchronizes your users and their passwords to Microsoft 365 or Office 365, you have to assign licenses to them so that they have a cloud mailbox to which to migrate their on-premises mailbox data.
+After Microsoft Entra Connect synchronizes your users and their passwords to Microsoft 365 or Office 365, you have to assign licenses to them so that they have a cloud mailbox to which to migrate their on-premises mailbox data.